 At AvaTrade every commodity has it’s own ticker symbol, contract value and margin requirements, and for trading UK this commodity you should be aware of all it’s components to eventually calculate your potential profits and losses.

-Let’s say the trader opened a position equivalent to 37,500 pounds, which is the standard contract size on ICE.
+Let’s say the UK trader opened a position equivalent to 37,500 pounds, which is the standard contract size on ICE.
 Should there be a price move from 135.5 cents to 140.7 cents per pound, to calculate the monetary value of this contract subtract the entry price from the exit price, multiply by the size of the position, and divide by 100 to get the value in USD: (140.7-135.5)x37500/100=$1950